Skin care sticks and sunscreen sticks for a skin care routine

 Sunscreen sticks

-As most dermatologists will tell you, you should use a broad-spectrum sunscreen (with a sun-protection factor [SPF] of at least 30) on uncovered skin every day that you’re outside and follow its reapplication instructions.
+As most dermatologists will recommend, people should use a broad-spectrum, water-resistant sunscreen with a sun-protection factor (SPF) of at least 30 on uncovered skin every day that they’re outside.
+And make sure to follow its reapplication instructions.
 Plenty of options are available, including sunscreen sticks.

 “These can be especially nice for those with very active lifestyles or those who play water sports,” says Geeta Yadav, MD, a board-certified dermatologist and founder of FACET Dermatology in Toronto.
 “Many liquid formulas can run into the eyes when you sweat, which can burn and be distracting.
 Stick formulas move less on the skin.”
 She notes that the sticks also make for easy swiping on wiggly kids.

 Be sure to reference the labels and follow the instructions carefully.
-One dermatology medical society recommends the following as a general rule: Apply four passes back and forth of the sunscreen stick over each area of the skin that needs protection, massaging in the formula so that it completely covers the skin.
-And be sure to use other methods to protect yourself from sun damage, including minimizing time in direct sunlight and covering the skin.
+One dermatology medical society recommends the following as a general rule: Apply four passes back and forth of the sunscreen stick over each area of the skin that needs protection, massaging in the formula so that it evenly covers the skin.
+And one should be sure to use other methods to protect the skin from sun damage, including staying in the shade and covering the skin.

 Serum sticks

-They’re also easy to take with you, which can help you stick to your routine while traveling — a time when many people get thrown off their regular routine, Dr. Mian adds.
+They're also easy to take along while traveling, helping people to stick to their routines.
+Sometimes, people get thrown off their regular routines while traveling, Dr. Mian adds.

 Moisturizer sticks

-Lotions and creams aren't your only options to quench parched patches.
+Lotions and creams aren't the only options to quench parched patches.
 A moisturizer stick can do the same job in a precise and portable way.

 -